Skip to content

 Pot Fillers

 Pot filler faucets, initially designed for filling large pots in kitchens, find a surprising and ingenious application in the dog feeding station.
-These foldable faucets are mounted on the wall near the station, allowing you to fill water bowls with ease and precision.

 Installing a Pot Filler